 Depending on who you play with can also impact the server you should choose, some restrict to smaller groups or even solo.

-If you decide to run your own server, then you are in complete control of everything and will not have issues with cheaters, although you might loose some game time dealing with them.
+If you decide to run your own server, then you are in complete control of everything and will not have issues with cheaters, although you might lose some game time dealing with them.

-Whoever said “people are basically good” clearly never played rust, most people will kill you on site for the smallest bit of loot, if you don’t have any loot then they will just kill and eat you instead.
+Whoever said “people are basically good” clearly never played Rust, most people will kill you on sight for the smallest bit of loot, if you don’t have any loot then they will just kill and eat you instead.

-I know number 2 on this list is a contradiction to number 14, but your neighbours are an exception, just make sure you don’t have toxic ones before setting down roots.
+I know number 2 on this list is a contradiction to number 14, but your neighbors are an exception, just make sure you don’t have toxic ones before setting down roots.

 You’ll want to start making basic tools once you get going.
 You can make tools such as a hammer for just 100 wood, a stone hatchet will cost 200 wood and 100 stones and a stone pickaxe will cost 200 wood and 100 stones.